jmkcoder/InterviewPrep/Interview1.Worker.QueueService/Middleware/README.md

 Middleware provides a mechanism for inspecting, modifying, or short-circuiting message processing before it reaches your tasks and filters.
 Think of middleware as the outermost layer that wraps your entire message processing pipeline.

+This middleware system is **inspired by ASP.NET Core middleware** but uses **custom interfaces** designed specifically for Service Bus message processing.
+The patterns and concepts are the same, but adapted for message handling instead of HTTP requests.

+> **Note:** These are **custom interfaces** (`ITaskMiddleware`, `TaskContext`, `TaskDelegate`), not the actual ASP.NET Core middleware interfaces.
+However, they follow the same design patterns for familiarity.

 ```
 Message → Middleware Pipeline → Filter Pipeline → Task Execution → Result
 ```